-2. Witness Requirement
+2. Two-Witness Requirement

-68. North Carolina's witness or notary requirement for mail-in absentee voting will also force voters to decide whether to break quarantine or violate social-distancing directives, and thereby risk their own health, in order to successfully cast a ballot this year.
+oting will also force voters to decide whether to break quarantine or violate social-distancing directives, and thereby risk their own health, in order to successfully cast a ballot this year.
 Among other requirements, North Carolina election law requires that an individual voting an absentee ballot do so "[i]n the presence of two persons who are at least 18 years of age."
 N.C.
 Gen. Stat. § 163-231(a).
-In HB 1169, the General Assembly reduced this to a one-witness requirement for the 2020 general election.
-See HB 1169 § 1(a).
-However, HB 1169 did not modify the language in N.C.
-Gen. Stat. § 163-229(b)(3) requiring envelopes to leave a space for two persons, and instead only provided that the State Board of Elections "may" prepare envelopes with space of one witness for the upcoming election; it is therefore not clear whether voters will receive envelopes indicating they still need two
+The only alternative is to obtain the signature of a notary public.
+Id.
+However, during the current pandemic a notary public is not a viable option for many voters because many businesses are closed and the recent